OTOtheCode/Final_project/README.md

 2. from clinic management dashboard. operator can monitor staff operations, view personal on duty, add/remove staff members, create and assigne task to staff memeber.
 3. from accouting dashboard. accountatns can gather infromation about salaries, procedures, costs, monthely incomes etc.

-all information is saved in CSV filesas tables using.
-Also from these csv files we take what we need for separate function.
-Information in files are apdated, removed, appended. etc. we used pandas.
+all information is saved in CSV files as tables.
+Also from these csv files we take what we need for separate functions.
+Information in files are updated, removed, appended. etc. for this task was used pandas.

 Tried to use OOP as much as possible, but still not eanough: There a lot of fields to be finished like password authentications, validations, file managers.
-I think  through more work it will be possible to make it much more presentable.
+I think  through more work it will be possible to make it much more presentable and functional.

 About future of this IDEA (kind of solution):